sgong-pdftron/stranger-docs/android/run-sample.md

 ## Run sample projects

-PDFNet ships with three projects each containing examples that you could use in your project.
+PDFNet ships with three sample projects each containing examples that you could use in your project.

 ### CompleteReader app